jhvanderschee/hugocodex/content/en/posts/compress-all-images.md

 If you want a perfect non-retina image you can (heavily) compress a retina-ready image (an image with 4 times as many pixels) and get a result that is very close to 100% image quality.
 Compression should be around 50% in order to save around 60% of all bytes.
 When you [look very closely](/uploads/car/quality.png), you can see some distortion (pixelated effect) in the orange side skirt of the lower left image, while there is none visible in the bottom right image.
 In other words: the 2x 50% jpg image looks perfect on a non-retina display, while the 1x 90% jpg image does not.

 But there is another much more visible difference on retina displays.
 The larger image (2x 50% jpg) looks a lot better on screens with high pixel density (retina).
-Note that I doubled the resolution for a better comparison, making the retina image approximately 4x larger than it appears in real life.
+Note that I doubled the resolution for a better comparison, making the non-retina image 2x larger and the retina image (approximately) 4x larger than it appears in real life.

 ## Zero complexity